t3rn/t3rn/docs/t0rn-collator.md

-# How 2 Run a t0rn Collator
+# Run t3rn Collator on Rococo testnet (t0rn)

-This guide outlines the essential minimum of steps required to run a collator in the t0rn testnet.
-We will be working on top our `v1.0.0-rc.2` release.
+This guide outlines the essential minimum of steps required to run a collator for t0rn - a release candidate of t3rn to Rococo testnet.
+Guide uses the `v1.0.0-rc.2` release to Rococo, please however always use the latest available version.

 Make sure to have your machine setup for [Rust and Substrate development](https://docs.substrate.io/v3/getting-started/installation/).